xraypy/xraylarch/doc/xafs/preedge.rst

        3. fit a polynomial to the region above the edge
        4. extrapolate the two curves to :math:`E_0` to determine the edge jump

     :param energy:  1-d array of x-ray energies, in eV
     :param mu:      1-d array of :math:`\mu(E)`
     :param group:   output group
     :param e0:      edge energy, :math:`E_0` in eV.
-If None, it will be determined here.
+If None, it will be found.
     :param step:    edge jump.
-If None, it will be determined here.
+If None, it will be found here.
-    :param pre1:    low E range (relative to E0) for pre-edge fit
+    :param pre1:    low E range (relative to E0) for pre-edge fit.
+See Notes.
-    :param pre2:    high E range (relative to E0) for pre-edge fit
+    :param pre2:    high E range (relative to E0) for pre-edge fit.
+See Notes.
-    :param nvict:   energy exponent to use for pre-edge fit.
-See Note below.
-    :param norm1:   low E range (relative to E0) for post-edge fit
+    :param norm1:   low E range (relative to E0) for post-edge fit.
+See Notes.
-    :param norm2:   high E range (relative to E0) for post-edge fit
+    :param norm2:   high E range (relative to E0) for post-edge fit.
+See Notes.
     :param nnorm:   degree of polynomial (ie, norm+1 coefficients will be found) for post-edge normalization curve.
-Default=2 (quadratic).
+See Notes.
+    :param nvict:   energy exponent to use.
+See Notes.
+    :param make_flat: boolean (Default True) to calculate flattened output.

     :returns:  None.

     Follows the :ref:`First Argument Group<first_argument_group>`
     convention, using group members named ``energy`` and ``mu``.
 The